Pagsanjan: Pagsanjan March

 The official song of the town is the "Pagsanjan March".
 The anthem was composed by Rogel Taiño, a native of Pagsanjan.

 Bangkero Festival

-Also known as "Pagsanjan Bangkero Festival", celebrated in a five-day annual event held every April in honor of The Patron of the town and the skilled local boatmen called Bangkeros.
-The festival features colorful boat races, street dancing, float parades, trade fairs, concerts, and sports events.
-Taking place in Bumbungan or Balanac Rivers to the famous Pagsanjan Falls using Bangkeros skills.
+Also known as the “Pagsanjan Bangkero Festival,” this five-day annual celebration is held every April in honor of the town’s patron saint and its skilled local boatmen, known as bangkeros.
+The festival features a range of activities, including colorful boat races, street dancing, float parades, trade fairs, concerts, and sporting events.
+A highlight of the celebration is the boat race along the Bumbungan (Balanac) River leading to the famous Pagsanjan Falls, showcasing the expertise and navigation skills of the bangkeros.

 Education

 The Pagsanjan Schools District Office governs all educational institutions within the municipality.
-It oversees the management and operations of all private and public, from primary to secondary schools.
+It oversees the management and operations of all private and public schools from the primary to secondary levels.